The Best Restaurants in Sarajevo on a budget

 Zara iz Duvara translates as the singing nettle.
 Nettle is their trademark, because of its healing properties.
 They have a creative and original menu that makes you regret you only have one stomach.
 The house specialities we tried were all delicious.
 This is really one of my favourite restaurants in Sarajevo.

-Recommended dish: I can really recommend the nettle juice, the homemade bread with nettle and the ravioli with nettle pesto.
+Recommended dish: I can really recommend the nettle juice, the homemade bread with nettle and the Klepe ( Bosnian ravioli ) with nettle pesto.

-Location: Zara iz duvara lies around the corner from the Sarajevo market at Dzenetica cikma
+Location: Zara iz duvara lies around the corner from the Sacred Heart cathedral

 Recommended dish: The sopska salad makes a great starter before you fill yourself with delicious chunks of well grilled meat.

-The cheapest way to eat in Sarajevo is to visit an ascinica, which basically means a place to eat.
+The cheapest way to eat in Sarajevo is to visit an Aščinica, which basically means a place to eat.
 They don’t offer high cuisine and have basic services.
 However, locals come here for simple, traditional and filling meals.
 Aščinica’s offer ready made Bosnian stews and soups that reflects the more daily food that Bosnians eat at home.

-Ascinica Hadzibajric is one of the oldest ascinica’s in Sarajevo.
+Aščinica Hadzibajric is one of the oldest Aščinica’s in Sarajevo.
 The same family runs the restaurant and the traditional recipes are handed over from generation to generation.
 It is very popular among both tourists as well as locals, especially the older generation.
-Even though, they are in the middle of the Bascarsija it is easy to miss the small entrance.
+Even though, they are in the middle of the Baščaršija it is easy to miss the small entrance.

 Recommended dish: There is no menu, but you can choose from the pots and pans on display.

-Cevapcici is the balkan version of kebab and probably the most popular snack in sarajevo.
-It is eaten in greasy pita bread with raw onions, some tomatoes and coleslaw.
-If you like a quick and cheap lunch, cevapi is the way to go.
+Cevapi or Cevapcici is the balkan version of kebab and probably the most popular snack in Sarajevo.
+It is eaten in greasy pita bread, called Lepinja, with raw onions and coleslaw.
+If you like a quick and cheap lunch, Cevapi is the way to go.
 There are plenty of places to eat them.
 Just look for a Cevabdzinica.
-However, Cevabdzinica Zeljo offers some of the best and it is right in the bascarsija.
+However, Cevabdzinica Zeljo offers some of the best in the Baščaršija.

 Recommended dish: Cevapcici is their speciality and although you can get other grilled meats, such as pleskavica, I would recommend you to take cevapcici.